top of page

 Invitation and Space

 I believe the Holy Trinity invites us into new opportunities, new ways of being, and new understanding.
 The Holy One is Love and does not coerce or force.
 Jesus does not conscript us, but calls us to follow him.
-Holy Spirit will empower and equip us for transformation but not manipulate.
-Understanding the Divine's work in your life as invitation allows you to live in the freedom you have in Christ and to explore possibilities without pressure to always have answers.
+Holy Spirit empowers and equips us for transformation without manipulation.
+Understanding the Divine’s work in your life as invitation allows you to explore possibilities without pressure to always have answers.
 In sessions with directees, I hold space for this exploration.
-I only lightly manage the conversation, believing that God speaks to you directly.
-The sessions give the time and opportunity to learn how to hear and to discern what is heard and what it means.
-Whether you need a respite from your active life, space to learn new practices, or a companion for what you're already doing, I will hold space for exactly that.
-We will see where it leads together.
-The Divine One who invites us into freedom also welcomes us without condition.
-That same spaciousness we experience in spiritual direction extends to every person, across every identity and conviction.
+Sessions offer time and opportunity to learn to listen, discern, and reflect on what is unfolding in your life.

 Welcome without Exception

 I believe the welcome of God is not conditional, partial, or reserved for a select few.
-In Christ, there are no gates to pass through, no tests to prove worthiness, no identities or convictions that disqualify.
 The Holy One’s embrace is wide enough to hold every story, every body, every journey — including those whose faith or worldview is more traditional, and those whose path has led them far from it.
-This is not a radical departure from the gospel — it is the gospel.
-Jesus has set his table, and there is a seat for you.
-In spiritual direction, this means you are received exactly as you are, without the need to edit your truth or hide parts of yourself.
-Your questions, your doubts, your joys, your grief, and your anger are all welcome as seasons and signposts of your journey.
+In spiritual direction, this means your questions, your doubts, your joys, your grief, and your anger are all welcome as seasons and signposts of your journey.
 I trust that the Spirit speaks in the language of your own life, and that nothing about who you are — or how you see the world — places you outside the reach of that voice.
-Here, welcome is not an exception to the rule — it is the rule.

-For centuries, spiritual direction was a ministry of priests, nuns, and pastors whose needs were met by the church community.
-No one thought about paying for it; it was simply part of the care the church gave.
+For centuries, spiritual direction was part of the care offered by priests, nuns, and pastors whose needs were supported by the church community.
 Today, many of us offer spiritual direction outside those structures.
-It’s become a vocation we train for, tend to, and sustain on our own — which means it also needs to help pay the bills.
-I can’t offer it entirely for free, but I also don’t want cost to be the reason someone misses out on the companionship they’re seeking.
-That’s why I use a pay‑what‑you‑can approach.
+Today, many spiritual directors offer this work outside traditional church structures, sustaining it as a trained vocation.
+I can’t offer it entirely for free, but I also don’t want cost to prevent someone from seeking companionship and care.
+That’s why I use a pay what you can approach.
 I’ll share a suggested range, but if that’s out of reach, you’re welcome to name an amount that works for you.
-This is one small way I practice reparation for those who’ve been denied the advantages of generational wealth — and a way of trusting that the Holy Trinity will provide what I need.
-If you have the means and wish to help by subsidizing sessions for those unable to pay a living wage, you are welcome to contribute through PayPal Me (requires a PayPal account) or Buy Me a Coffee.
+This is one small way I practice reparation for those who’ve been denied the advantages of generational wealth.
+If you have the means and wish to help by subsidizing sessions for those with limited financial means, you are welcome to contribute through PayPal Me (requires a PayPal account) or Buy Me a Coffee.
 Contributions are not tax-deductible, but they are deeply appreciated.

 Coffee Icon link to Buy Me a Coffee